ReversingID/Frida-Compendium/Presentation/HITZ17-Bypass_Security_Checking_with_Frida/Readme.md

-# Reversing.ID Reversing Compendium
+# Frida Compendium

-Project: Frida
+Open repository for learning Frida and related tools for Dynamic Binary Instrumentation.

+# Presentation Info

-Presentation: Bypass Security Checking with Frida
+Title: Bypass Security Checking with Frida
 Author: Satria Ady Pradana
 On: Hack In The Zoo 2017